LIMXTEC/BitCore/README.md

 BitCore is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 BitCore uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-BitCore Core is the name of open source software which enables the use of this currency.
+BitCore is also the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the BitCore Core software, see [https://bitcore.cc](https://bitcore.cc).
+For more information, as well as an immediately useable, binary version of the BitCore software, see [https://bitcore.cc](https://bitcore.cc).

 License
 -------

-BitCore Core is released under the terms of the MIT license.
+BitCore is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.